snkashis/android-docs/pages/map-sdk/5.0.1/annotations.md

 Info windows are used to display information in a popup window anchored to a marker.
 Their default behavior is to display when the marker is tapped, displaying a title textview above a snippet textview.
 An info window is automatically created if you provide a given marker with either a title or a snippet of text.
 This process is done when first creating the marker object but once built, you are able to update the info window information by using `marker.setTitle()` for example.

 ### Custom view
-The Maps SDK also provides an api to customize the contents and design of info windows.
+The Maps SDK also provides an API to customize the contents and design of info windows.
 You'll need to create an implementation of the `InfoWindowAdapter` and then call `MapboxMap.setInfoWindowAdapter()` passing in your implementation as a parameter.
 One method is given inside the `InfoWindowAdapter` called `getInfoWindow` which gives the attached marker object and returns the info window view.

 ## Polyline and Polygons
-Adding a line or polygon to your map is similar to how adding a marker is added.
+Adding a line or polygon to your map is like how adding a marker is added.
 Due to the nature of these object, different APIs are exposed such as polygon color or line width.
 Instead of taking in a single position, it's required to first bundle all your LatLng's inside a List and then pass them in using the `addAll()` API.

 ```java
 // Draw polyline on the map